mttschltz/kittythinks/content/food-security-resources.md

 > _Seven out of 10 Venezuelans report that food is always available.
 However, access to food is difficult as the prices are too high when compared to household income._

+Another example of changing consumer food behaviour is the recent COVID-19 pandemic.
+Especially in locked down, developed countries, people shifted what they consumed and how much of it.\
+Interestingly, two contrary behaviours emerged: there were significant increases in the consumption of vegetables, fruit and flour, but also in sweet and snackable foods.

 ¹_WFP Venezuela Food Security Assessment Main Findings | Data Collected between July and September 2019 - Venezuela (Bolivarian Republic of). (n.d.).
 In ReliefWeb. https://reliefweb.int/report/venezuela-bolivarian-republic/wfp-venezuela-food-security-assessment-main-findings-data_